-EPUB vs PDF: Which Format Is Better for Reading?
+EPUB vs PDF in 2026: Which Ebook Format Is Better?

 Reading an ebook on a digital device